basedonline/.github/.github/ISSUE_TEMPLATE/definition_of_done.md

 ### Tasks at end of project

 - [ ] Are licenses activated?
+- [ ] Did we use Google maps & is the API working?
 - [ ] Are forms working/do they send replies?
 - [ ] Is ReCaptcha set up?
 - [ ] Is Mailgun set up?